samwell-ho/openpgp-ca/doc/src/start.md

 If you operate multiple instances of OpenPGP CA, you can easily use separate SQLite files: you just need one file per instance.
-You can then switch between instances by setting the `OPENPGP_CA_DB` environment variable to point to the correct database file for each instance or you can use the explicit `-d` parameter.
+You can then switch between instances by setting the `OPENPGP_CA_DB` environment variable to point to the correct database file for each instance, or you can use the explicit `-d` parameter.

 ## Offline instances, encryption

-The OpenPGP CA database contains sensitive data: in particular, it contains information about the users, it can contain revocation certificates - and, most importantly, the private OpenPGP key of the OpenPGP CA admin.
+The OpenPGP CA database contains sensitive data: in particular, it contains information about the users, it can contain revocation certificates - and, most importantly, the private key of OpenPGP CA.

 Because of this, the database file(s) needs to be protected.
 Depending on the needs of your organization, this might mean storing the OpenPGP CA database